WJEC AS Level Spanish Level 3

 In a nutshell

-A Level naturally builds upon the skills acquired at GCSE and develops them so that you attain a good knowledge of the Spanish language.
+Our A Level Spanish course naturally builds upon your Spanish oral, listening, reading and writing skills acquired at GCSE level, and develops them so that you attain a good knowledge of the Spanish language and culture.

 This course is for you if...

 ...
 You enjoy learning and speaking modern foreign languages

 ...
 You want to develop your Spanish skills

 ...
 You want to go into higher education to study Spanish

 ...
 You’d like a career in foreign languages.

 During your Spanish A Level course, you'll read authentic materials taken from texts and the internet and listen to clips of native speakers to develop your skills.

 There's also an important emphasis on oral-work and you’ll be required to attend conversation classes with the Spanish Assistant.

 All language work for AS Level will be based on the following themes, as well as studying the film 'Volver':